Wish I had known before layoff, retirement, or leaving: Part 1 - Surprises and Hazards.

 below water the day I terminated.

 I wish I had realized that my EDCP account was going to distribute to me

-have changed some decisions I made that increased my tax liability the
+changed some decisions I made that increased my tax liability the next year.

 The time to get the [incentive or severance payment] once you signed the

 paperwork to roll it to an IRA took almost 12 weeks.
 I had expected closer

 to 6 weeks.
 The timing was dependent on when in the month you